Joseph L. Mankiewicz: 1953–1960: Return to MGM; Figaro, Inc.

 By the time Guys and Dolls was released, Mankiewicz's Figaro expanded with its contract with United Artists to produce nine films, with five films to be written and directed by him within four years.
 For his second directorial effort with Figaro, Mankiewicz considered a biographical film of Francisco Goya and an adaptation of Shakespeare's Twelfth Night with Audrey Hepburn and Danny Kaye.
 He however decided to write and direct The Quiet American (1958), an adaptation of Graham Greene's 1955 novel.
 Set against the backdrop of Indochina (now known as Vietnam), Alden Pyle, an idealistic American, vies for the affection of Phuong, a local Vietnamese woman, against Thomas Fowler, a British journalist.

 The choice role of Thomas Fowler had been offered to Laurence Olivier, who later declined after reading a draft.
 William Holden and James Mason were unavailable thus Mankiewicz turned to Michael Redgrave.
 Montgomery Clift was considered for Alden Pyle, but he was severely injured while filming Raintree County (1957).
 Mankiewicz then cast Audie Murphy and selected Italian actress Giorgia Moll for Phuong.
 Mankiewicz, influenced by the climate of anti-Communism and the Hollywood blacklist, altered the message of Greene's book, changing major parts of the story.
 He told film critic Arthur Knight after filming had wrapped, he wanted to "make the American both more credible and truer to the earnest, hardworking, apolitical types that he found in Indo-China."
-A cautionary tale about America's blind support for anti-Communists was turned into, according to Greene, a "propaganda film for America".
+According to Greene, his cautionary tale about America's blind support for anti-Communists was turned into "propaganda film for America".
 Upon its release, several American film critics acknowledged Mankiewicz's deviations from Greene's novel but praised the film.
 However, the film was a commercial disappointment at the box office.

 While preparing The Quiet American, in 1956, Mankiewicz recruited film producer Walter Wanger to work for Figaro.
-Wanger proposed numerous film projects but most of these were turned down.
-After six months of no progress, Wanger proceeded with a film project starring Susan Hayward.
+Wanger proposed numerous film projects, but most of these were turned down.
+After six months of no progress, Wanger proceeded with a star vehicle for Susan Hayward.
 By October 1957, Figaro had signed Hayward to star in I Want to Live!
 (1958), a real-life account of Barbara Graham's lethal execution.
 When a script draft was completed, Mankiewicz recommended several truncations to the script, which were made by his nephew Don Mankiewicz.
 Robert Wise was hired to direct the film.